context-labs/autodoc/.autodoc/docs/markdown/src/cli/commands/index/createVectorStore.md

   console.log('Vector store created successfully');
 });
 ```

-This code snippet would process all the text files in the `./data/documents` directory, split the text into chunks, create a vector store using the HNSWLib library and OpenAIEmbeddings, and save the vector store to the `./data/vector_store` file.
 ## Questions:
- 1. **Question:** What is the purpose of the `processFile` function and how does it handle errors?
+ 1. **Question:** What is the purpose of the `processFile` function and what does it return?
-   **Answer:** The `processFile` function reads the content of a file and creates a `Document` object with the file contents and metadata.
-If there is an error while reading the file, it rejects the promise with the error.
+   **Answer:** The `processFile` function is an asynchronous function that reads the content of a file given its file path, creates a `Document` object with the file contents and metadata (source file path), and returns a Promise that resolves to the created `Document` object.

-2. **Question:** How does the `processDirectory` function handle nested directories and files?
+2. **Question:** How does the `processDirectory` function work and what does it return?
-   **Answer:** The `processDirectory` function iterates through the files in a directory.
-If it encounters a subdirectory, it calls itself recursively to process the subdirectory.
-If it encounters a file, it processes the file using the `processFile` function and adds the resulting `Document` object to the `docs` array.
+   **Answer:** The `processDirectory` function is an asynchronous function that takes a directory path as input, reads all the files and subdirectories within it, and processes them recursively.
+It returns a Promise that resolves to an array of `Document` objects created from the files in the directory and its subdirectories.

-3. **Question:** What is the purpose of the `createVectorStore` function and how does it use the `RepoLoader` class?
+3. **Question:** What is the purpose of the `createVectorStore` function and how does it work?
-   **Answer:** The `createVectorStore` function is responsible for creating a vector store from a given repository.
-It uses the `RepoLoader` class to load all the documents from the repository, splits the text into chunks using the `RecursiveCharacterTextSplitter`, and then creates a vector store using the `HNSWLib.fromDocuments` method with the `OpenAIEmbeddings`.
-Finally, it saves the vector store to the specified output path.
+   **Answer:** The `createVectorStore` function is an asynchronous function that takes an `AutodocRepoConfig` object as input, which contains the root directory path and output file path.
+The function loads all the documents from the root directory using the `RepoLoader`, splits the text into chunks using the `RecursiveCharacterTextSplitter`, creates a vector store from the documents using the `HNSWLib` and `OpenAIEmbeddings`, and saves the vector store to the specified output file.